NGC 2477

-NGC 2477 (also known as Caldwell 71 or the Termite Hole Cluster) is an open cluster in the constellation Puppis.
-It contains about 300 stars, and was discovered by Abbé Lacaille in 1751.
-The cluster's age has been estimated at 700 million years.
+NGC 2477 is an open cluster of stars in the constellation of Puppis.
+Alternatively, it is known as Caldwell 71 or the Termite Hole Cluster.
+It was discovered by Abbé Lacaille in 1751.
+This cluster contains about 300 stars, and its age has been estimated at 700 million years.

 Visual appearance

-NGC 2477 is a stunning cluster, almost as extensive in the sky as the full moon.
+NGC 2477 is a visually stunning cluster, almost as extensive in the sky as the full moon.
 It has been called "one of the top open clusters in the sky", like a highly resolved globular cluster without the dense center characteristic of globular clusters.
-Burnham notes that several observers have remarked on its richness, and that although it is smaller than M46 (also an open cluster in Puppis), it is richer and more compact.
+Burnham notes that several observers have remarked on its richness, and that, although it is smaller than M46 (also an open cluster in Puppis), it is richer and more compact.

 Distance

 Burnham cites several published distances, ranging from 700 pc to 1900 pc, where "ly" is the abbreviation for light year.